sanjit16882/agent-platform/agenthub-vscode-extension/README.md

 ## Quick Start

 ### 1. Install Extension
-Install from VS Code Marketplace or package manually.
+Install from VS Code Marketplace, package manually, or deploy within your organization.

+> **Note**: This is a generic extension that can be configured to work with any AgentHub instance.
+Your organization may have customized this extension with specific branding and default configurations.

 ### 2. Configure Connection
 ```